MapsPeople/docs/src/web/v4/live-data/index.md

 To avoid performance implications, the display rule updates may benefit from being throttled.

-Note that since there is no guarantee of which Live Data you receive first, and Locations can have multiple Live Data updates on different domains, we recommend checking the lastModifiedTimeStamp of each Live Data update to select which one to render.
+Note that since there is no guarantee of which Live Data you receive first, and Locations can have multiple Live Data updates on different Domains, we recommend checking the `lastModifiedTimeStamp` of each Live Data update to select which one to render.

 ## Handling Live Data Events